Sebastian (French musician): Early life

-Akchoté is of Serbian-French heritage.
-He was born in Boulogne-Billancourt and raised in Paris, and Belgrade by a single mother.
+Akchoté-Božović is of Serbian-French heritage.
+He was born in Boulogne-Billancourt and raised in Paris and Belgrade by a single mother.
+His first language is Serbian.
 He is the younger brother of popular independent guitarist Noël Akchoté.
-His early musical history included both jazz and experimental influences from his older brother as well as hip hop influences from artists like DJ Premier.
+His early musical history included both jazz and experimental influences from his older brother, as well as hip hop influences from artists like DJ Premier and the music of Belgrade.
 He first started producing music around the age of fifteen.

 Career

 While working with a hip-hop band in 2005, Sebastian was given the phone number for Ed Banger Records by one of the band's members, who had found it in a newspaper.
 After a cold call to label owner Pedro Winter, Sebastian was signed, and they released the EPs H.A.L. and Smoking Kills (?) later that year.
 2005 also saw his remixes for Annie, Benjamin Theves, and Daft Punk, whose "Human After All" remix by Sebastian is said to be the duo's all-time favourite remix of their own work.

 In the summer of 2006, Ed Banger Records released the EP Ross Ross Ross.
 That year also saw more remixes by Sebastian than any other.

 In 2007, he composed the soundtrack for Quentin Dupieux's film Steak alongside Sebastien Tellier and Mr. Oizo (Dupieux himself).
 He also appears in the film in the role of Felix, one of the members of the Chivers.
 Also that year, as well producing numerous remixes and releasing his Walkman 2 EP, Sebastian joined Kavinsky to open with DJ sets for Daft Punk on their Alive 2007 tour.
 An original song called "Greel" was also released in 2007 on Ed Banger's compilation Ed Rec Vol. 2.

 There were two Sebastian releases in 2008: Motor, an EP with three original tracks, and Remixes, a 17-track compilation featuring various remixes produced by Sebastian.
 His track "Dog" was also included on that year's Ed Rec Vol. 3.

 In 2009, Sebastian played his first live set as an exclusive performance at the Sónar Festival in Barcelona.

 Sebastian produced the single "Difficult" for label-mate Uffie in 2010 on her debut album Sex Dreams and Denim Jeans and provided a remix, titled "Difficult (2006 Parties Remix by SebastiAn)".
 He also had his experimental track "Threnody" released that year on an Ed Banger Records Christmas compilation.

 The same year, he composed the soundtrack for the film Our Day Will Come, directed by Romain Gavras and starring Vincent Cassel.
 The soundtrack contains also "L'enfance d'un chien" performed by Sébastien Tellier, which features on his first album L'incroyable Vérité, released in 2001.